-We have audited the accompanying financial statements of the business-type activities and the discretely presented component unit, Sussex County Community College Foundation, (the "Foundation") of Sussex County Community College (the "College"), a component unit of the County of Sussex, as of and for the year ended June 30, 2022, and the related notes to the financial statements, as listed in the table of contents.
-The financial statements of the College as of and for the year ended June 30, 2021 were audited by other auditors whose report dated March 10, 2022 expressed an unmodified opinion.
+We have audited the accompanying financial statements of the business-type activities and the discretely presented component unit, Sussex County Community College Foundation, (the "Foundation") of Sussex County Community College (the "College"), a component unit of the County of Sussex, as of and for the years ended June 30, 2023 and 2022, and the related notes to the financial statements, which collectively comprise the College's basic financial statements, as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities of the College and the discretely presented component unit of Sussex County Community College, as of June 30, 2022, and the respective changes in financial position and, where applicable, cash flows thereof for the year then ended, in accordance with accounting principles generally accepted in the United States of America.
-The financial statements of the Foundation were not audited in accordance with Government Auditing Standards.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities of the College and the discretely presented component unit of Sussex County Community College, as of June 30, 2023 and 2022, and the respective changes in financial position and, where applicable, cash flows thereof for the years then ended, in accordance with accounting principles generally accepted in the United States of America.
+The financial statements of the Foundation were not audited in accordance with Government Auditing Standards

-Basis for Opinion
+Basis for Opinions

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America (GAAS) and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (Government Auditing Standards).
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America (GAAS) and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (Government Auditing Standards).
 Our responsibilities under those standards and requirements are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
 We are required to be independent of the College and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audit.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinions.